-In countries with at least one response, most clinicians reported screening for alcohol in TB patients, but people from only a small number of countries were treated (2 countries) or referred (5 countries) for alcohol use (Table 3).
+In countries with at least one response, most clinicians reported screening for alcohol in TB patients, but people from only a small number of countries were treated (2 countries) or referred (5 countries) for alcohol use (Tables 2-4).
 In about one half of the countries, most respondents felt capable of screening for alcohol use disorder in TB patients.
-(Table 5)
+(Tables 2-4)

 Discussion